andyatkinson/presentations/pgconfnyc2025/pgconf2025.md

 #### Context
 - We managed a dozen PostgreSQL instances with "copies" of the same database for deployments of the web app.
 - Instances were set up at different times, not using infra-as-code.
 Initially "multi-customer" environments, then later single-customer split outs
-- Most were provisioned wrong.
-Over-provisioned (over spending), under-provisioned (performance problems)
 - Poor config consistency.
 Mix of users, permissions, schema objects, tables, indexes.
+- Most were either over-provisioned (over spending), or under-provisioned (performance problems).

 How could we do better?